Van Cleef & Arpels amethyst floral earrings from the Hawaii collection

 Italian Flair

-Marco Bicego’s home base of Vicenza is considered to be Italy’s capital of gold.
+People consider Vicenza, Marco Bicego’s home base, Italy’s capital of gold.
 The city’s history of crafting metal dates back centuries, with its local craftsmen among the first to work with bronze.
-Bicego’s Siviglia collection, including these amethyst and gold earrings, is inspired by Seville’s cobblestone streets.
+Marco Bicego drew inspiration from Seville’s cobblestone streets when designing the Siviglia collection, including these amethyst and gold earrings.
 Artisans in Bicego’s atelier use the ancient “Bulino” tool to hand-engrave the gold, resulting in a brushed, silk-like finish.

 Marco Bicego Siviglia brushed gold and amethyst drop earrings